realjax/node-red-contrib-ikea/README.md

 ```js
 {"cmd":"reboot"}
 ```
 * Be aware that after an (automatic) update of the firmware of the gateway or your lamps, strange things may occur to your lights.
-This is not caused by this plugin.
 If you're lucky only the light settings get messed up (color and/or brightness) but lights may also vanish and then you have to manually re-add them again using an Ikea remote.
 When this happens you also have to renew the corresponding light nodes and/or group nodes (even when you name them exactly the same) because the internal ID's get changed and this plugin will no longer be able to find them, unless you re-select, save and deploy them.
 * Alive status detection only works on spectrum lights, ie: white spectrum or RGB